NIEM/NIEM.github.io/health/index.md

 ---
 >**Join to hear more about this collaborative effort**
 >
->Please register here: <a href="https://attendee.gotowebinar.com/register/8507422127673395457">https://attendee.gotowebinar.com/register/8507422127673395457</a>
->
->After registering, you will receive a confirmation email containing information about how to access the webinar.
-There is no cost to register.
->
->The first of five scheduled meetings took place on 10 October 2017.
+>The first meeting took place on 10 October 2017.
 [Meetings minutes are now available.](http://niem.github.io/health/10-oct-2017-meeting-minutes/)
 >
->The remaining meetings are scheduled for: 13 February 2018, 8 May 2018, 29 May 2018, and 14 Auguest 2018.
+>On 13 February 2018 FHA provided a status update and recap of their work to date.
 >
->PLEASE NOTE: You must attend via the webinar to receive a unique audio ID, if you dial-in without this unique PIN you will attend in listen only mode and will not be able to be unmuted.
+>The next meeting is scheduled for 29 May 2018.

+>A schedule of meetings for the remainder of the year is currently being developed.
+The FHA team is also working to decide how to best leverage these meetings going forward.
+One thought is to hold “office hour” type meetings where they can answer questions from the community and offer guidance with their scenarios/use cases.

 <a href="https://www.niem.gov/contact-us" class="btn btn-primary" target="_blank">Submit Your Use Case</a>